Brenn10/jetyak_uav/jetyak_uav_utils/README.md

 * robot_localization
 	* Keep track of the pose of the quadcopter in relation to the kayak
 	* integrate ar tag poses, imu, vo
+	* Somehow gotta disable when dispatched and reset when landing